Frequently Asked Questions

 When I describe my approach as relational, I mean that much of the healing happens through the relationship we build together.
 Our connection isn’t just a container for insight or skills; it becomes an active part of the work itself.

-Many people leave therapy wondering what their therapist really thinks or feels about them.
+Many people leave therapy wondering what their therapist really thinks of them.
 In my work, you won’t have to guess.
-When it’s therapeutically helpful, I’ll share my experience of you in a warm, respectful, and non-shaming way.
-This matters because what we do—both the parts we’re proud of and the parts we struggle with—has an impact on the people around us, and understanding that impact can be deeply clarifying and healing.
+When it feels therapeutically useful, I’ll share my experience of you in a warm, respectful, and non-shaming way.
+Sometimes that means reflecting strengths you struggle to see in yourself.
+Other times, it means offering honest observations about how your words or actions may land with other people.
+Understanding our impact—both the parts we celebrate and the parts we wrestle with—can be deeply clarifying and healing.

 Relational therapy also makes room for accountability and repair.
-If I miss something, say something that doesn’t land, or inadvertently touch on something painful, we slow down and work with it together.
-These moments—being seen, named, and repaired in real time—often help loosen long-held assumptions about yourself, others, and the world, and open up new ways of relating both inside and outside of therapy.
+If I miss something, misunderstand you, or say something that doesn’t land, we slow down and work with it together.
+These moments often become some of the most meaningful parts of therapy, helping loosen old assumptions about yourself, relationships, and the world, while creating new possibilities for connection both inside and outside the therapy room.

 -

-I understand therapy as taking place within a broader social, cultural, and political context.
-Our emotional lives are shaped by the systems we live under, the policies that affect our bodies and relationships, and the messages we receive about safety, autonomy, and belonging.
+understand therapy as taking place within a broader social, cultural, and political context.
+Our emotional lives are shaped not only by our personal histories, but also by the systems we live within, the policies that affect our bodies and relationships, and the messages we receive about safety, autonomy, and belonging.

-In this space, clients are welcome to bring in experiences or topics that may feel politically charged, taboo, or difficult to talk about elsewhere—including issues related to identity, reproductive decisions, bodily autonomy, family systems, or the broader social climate.
-Therapy here isn’t about debate, persuasion, or agenda—it’s about making room for the emotional impact of what you’re living through.
+In this space, you're welcome to bring experiences or topics that may feel politically charged, taboo, or difficult to discuss elsewhere—including issues related to identity, reproductive decisions, bodily autonomy, family systems, or the broader social climate.
+Therapy here isn’t about debate, persuasion, or advancing an agenda.
+It’s about making room for the emotional impact of what you're living through and helping you navigate it in a way that aligns with your own values.

 I do not provide legal, medical, or procedural guidance.
-My role is to support your emotional and psychological process as you navigate your own values and circumstances.
+My role is to support your emotional and psychological process as you make sense of your experiences, clarify your values, and navigate the decisions that are right for you.

 -